 The Bottom Feeders crew fish year round of whatever is in most demand according to the market, however our production crew focused on capturing the majority of footage during peak commercial fishing season: January – April and October – November.

 The Bottom Feeders crew’s net carp, bigmouth buffalo, sheepshead, sucker, and catfish.
 They will occasionally net game fish, such as bass, northern pike, and walleye, in which they will immediately throw back.
 Most of the commercial fish species are taken with nets and seines, although large numbers of catfish are caught on trotlines both in the river channel and in the backwaters and chutes.
 Commercial fishing is strictly regulated, with fishermen being required to license all gear and equipment and report the number and kinds of fish taken.

-Send feedback or comments about: Bottom Feeders presented by RAM
+Send feedback or comments about: Bottom Feeders

 Meet The Host(s)